exakat/exakat/docs/Rules.rst

 A fallthrough happens when a case or default clause in a switch statement is not finished by a `'break <http://php.net/manual/en/control-structures.break.php>`_ (or equivalent);
 CWE report this as a security concern, unless well documented.

 A fallthrough may be used as a feature.
-Then, it is undistinguisable from an error.
+Then, it is indistinguishable from an error.

 When the case block is empty, this analysis doesn't report it : the case is then used as an alias.